Mayfield throws touchdown pass, Browns beat Falcons 19-10

 UP NEXT

-Browns: begin the regular season on the road at two-time defending AFC champion Kansas City on Sept.
+Browns: Begin the regular season on the road at two-time defending AFC champion Kansas City on Sept.
 12.

-Falcons: host the Philadelphia Eagles in their regular-season opener on Sept.
+Falcons: Host the Philadelphia Eagles in their regular-season opener on Sept.
 12.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and his work can be found at https://apnews.com/search/paulnewberry